Dk143gurjar/Dilkhush/README.md

 ## 🗂 License

-This project is licensed under the **GNU General Public License v3**.
+This project is licensed under the **MIT General Public License v3**.
 All designs were created by [@NotReallyShikhar](https://github.com/NotReallyShikhar) .

 See [LICENSE](../LICENSE) for more information.